 Contributed by 2 Aussie Travellers

 Norfolk Island is a South Pacific island located approximately halfway between Australia and New Zealand.
-It’s the diversity on this small sub-tropical island that makes it a unique choice for visitors looking for an South pacific island holiday with a difference.
+It’s the diversity on this small sub-tropical island that makes it a unique choice for visitors looking for a South Pacific island holiday with a difference.

 There’s a gorgeous turquoise lagoon for sheltered snorkelling, rugged, dramatic coastline, and an extensive National Park area for hiking.